-FUTUROMA, the exhibition commissioned by ERIAC and curated by Daniel Baker is currently under evaluation by the Artistic Director of the Venice Biennale.
+FUTUROMA, an exhibition commissioned by ERIAC and curated by Daniel Baker, is currently under evaluation by the Artistic Director of the Venice Biennale.
 It is a proposal under consideration.

-While awaiting the proposal’s evaluation the objective of ERIAC´s Venice event that took place on 30 October 2018 was to present the selected curator and his curatorial concept for the third Roma Exhibition at the Venice Biennale.
+The objective of ERIAC´s Venice event was to present the selected curator and his curatorial concept for the third Roma Exhibition at the Venice Biennale.

-In case the proposal is selected by the Venice Biennale, our international jury consisting of academic Prof. Dr. Ethel Brooks, filmmaker Tony Gatlif and artist Miguel Ángel Vargas and ERIAC management decided to select Daniel Baker.
+In case the proposal is selected by the Venice Biennale, our international jury, consisting of academic Prof. Dr. Ethel Brooks, filmmaker Tony Gatlif, artist Miguel Ángel Vargas, and ERIAC management decided to select Daniel Baker.

-For more information about the plans for the Roma Exhibition, find curatorial concept and the Curator’s biography below:
+For more information about the plans for the Roma Exhibition, please find the curatorial concept and the Curator’s biography below: